BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_0_Expanding_Bitcoin_Transactions_PSBTs.md

 Supporting objectives include the ability to:

-   * Undestand How PSBTs Differ from Multisignatures
+   * Understand How PSBTs Differ from Multisignatures
+   * Understand the Full Workflow of Working with PSBTs
-   * Plan for the power of PSBTs
+   * Plan for the Power of PSBTs
    * Understand The Use of a Hardware Wallet

 ## Table of Contents